Joshfairhead/Obsidian/Omnicient/Regen Foundation/Wills onboarding links.md

 # [Biome Communion](https://willszal.medium.com/biome-communion-94814ac5bd21)
 Conversing with a landscapes through our bodies

 - References David Abram's 'the spell of the sensuous', a book that Ronens reading about our break from natural symbol systems (representative concrete symbols) to abstract symbol systems which fundementally change how we interact with the world (due to the change of psyche/metaphysical constructs)

+> The ability to have a conversation with a place, with a landscape, is of fundamental importance to being human and to the earth

 [Commons, DisCOs,](https://medium.com/regen-network/commons-discos-3fb4c707f68b)
 Free, Fair and Alive